InditexTech/xk6-grpcresolver/README.md

 # xk6-grpcresolver

-The `xk6-grpcresolver` is a plugin for the k6 load testing tool that resolves a gRPC balanced host to its individual replicas, detecting updates in the available replicas while the test is running.
+A plugin for the k6 load testing tool that resolves a gRPC balanced host to its individual replicas, detecting updates in the available replicas while the test is running.

 ## Why?